RochanaChaturvedi/Python_charmers/README.md

 # Python_charmers
-This repository contains notebooks to teach Python programming.
+This repository contains notebooks for a quick hands-on introduction to Python programming.
+They are beginner friendly (hopefully) and based on Python3.

 They were created to accompany my lectures for the Introduction to Programming course at University of Delhi.
-They are beginner friendly (hopefully) and based on Python3.
-So start practicing for a quick hands-on introduction to Python.

 ## Licence
 Please feel free to use/modify/share/distribute.